Requests for flexible working arrangements

 Employers must give employees a written response to the request within 21 days, stating whether they grant or refuse the request.
 Employers may refuse the request only on reasonable business grounds.
 If the employer refuses the request, the written response must include the reasons for the refusal.

-For further information on developing family-friendly flexible workplace strategies and their benefits, please see our Best practice guide - work and family.
+For further information on developing family-friendly flexible workplace strategies and their benefits, please see our Best practice guide - flexible working arrangements.

 What are reasonable business grounds for refusing a request?

 Reasonable business grounds for refusing a request for flexible working arrangements include but are not limited to: